 - Whistleblowing Policy

-Following a review in 2019, UCA committed as a matter of policy to provide targeted training in Modern Slavery legislation, avoidance and awareness.
-In furtherance of our commitment to ensure that all parts of our business and supply chain are slavery free we have implemented new training provisions for all staff.
+Following a review in 2019, UCA committed as a matter of policy to provide targeted training in Modern Slavery and human trafficking, to prevent avoidance and heighten awareness.

 Chair of the Board of Governors University for the Creative Arts